- Point of view

 This isn't a new obstacle.
 Functions and departments across a business struggle to connect and work collaboratively, end to end, toward common organizational goals.
 How often are you caught off guard when making inventory decisions by sudden changes in sales strategies?
 Regularly?
 You're not alone.

-One in four senior executives surveyed by McKinsey believe their company processes effectively balance cross-functional trade-offs.
+Effectively balancing cross-functional trade-offs can be quite challenging.
 Why?
 One reason is poor data.
 Just over half of supply chain leaders surveyed separately have sufficient quality data in their planning systems.

 So, what's the solution?
 Enterprise business planning.
 It unlocks a new operating model in which a CEO and a CFO lead cross-coordination at an enterprise level, integrating product planning, strategy, and execution.
 This allows clearer visibility of upstream and downstream risk outside the four walls of a business.